Amazon Echo: Fifth generation

 In September 2022, the fifth-generation Echo Dot introduced several enhancements, including a new temperature sensor, improved audio with clearer vocals and deeper bass, and cutting-edge ultrasonic motion detection technology.
 This model lacks the external speaker jack.

+Echo Dot Max (1st generation)

+On September 30, 2025, Amazon announced an upgraded version of the Echo Dot, known as the Echo Dot Max, which serves as the de facto replacement of the fourth-generation Amazon Echo, despite costing the same as the regular Echo and sharing the same size as the regular Dot.